sqlfluff/sqlfluff/docs/source/layout.rst

 The :code:`[sqlfluff:layout]` section of the config controls the treatment of spacing and line breaks across all rules.
-The syntax of this section is very expressive, however in normal use, only very small alterations should be necessary from the :ref:`defaultconfig`.
+The syntax of this section is very expressive; however in normal use, only very small alterations should be necessary from the :ref:`defaultconfig`.

 The syntax of the section headings here select by *type*, which corresponds